 Adopting SD card as the built-in storage of your phone may slow down your phone.
 Besides, removing it means destroying all the data you have stored.

 Step #1.
-First off, you need to insert the SD card into Android phone.
+First off, you need to insert the SD card into the Android phone.
 In case it has already been inserted, you have to remove it and then reinsert it.

 Step #2.
 You should see a notification on your phone telling a new drive is detected.
 Tap “Set Up” in the notification.